nihilismus/bob-infinality-bundle/README.md

   root@darkstar:~:/tmp# git clone https://github.com/nihilismus/bob-infinality-bundle
   ```

-2. Download the sources using `bob-sources.sh`.
+2. Download the sources using `bob-sources.sh`

-3. Build and install the packages using `install.sh`.
+3. Build and install the packages using `install.sh`

 ## Notes